Gdoc/Admin

 Deaths in the general population

 Finally, there has been significant concern about cancer risks to the wider population across Ukraine, Belarus, Russia, and other parts of Europe.
 This topic remains controversial.
-Some reports in the early 2000s estimated much higher death tolls ranging from 16,000 to 60,000.23 In its 2005 report, the WHO estimated a potential death toll of 4,000.24 These estimates were based on the assumption that a large number of people were exposed to elevated levels of radioactivity, and that radioactivity increases cancer risk, even at very low levels of exposure (the so-called ‘linear no-threshold model’ of radiation exposure).
+Some reports in the early 2000s estimated much higher death tolls, ranging from 16,000 to 60,000.23 In its 2005 report, the WHO estimated a potential death toll of 4,000.24 These estimates were based on the assumption that many people were exposed to elevated levels of radioactivity and that radioactivity increases cancer risk, even at very low levels of exposure (the so-called ‘linear no-threshold model’ of radiation exposure).

 Combined death toll from Chernobyl